Napermial/research_helper_app/README.md

 # Research Helper
-This application helps you host design and run your own researches.
+This application helps you to host design and run your own researches.

 Currently this project is in early alpha.
 Available functionalities: